Antony590/Akan-name/README.md

 # Setup/Installation Requirements
 You'll only need a computer and internet to access my portfolio.
-Clone the repository
+* Clone the repository
-Git clone repository--link
+* Git clone repository--link
-Move into the directory
+* Move into the directory
-cd directory name
+* cd directory name
-Open project on code editor
+* Open project on code editor
 -$code .
-Run the project on live server
+* Run the project on live server
 # Technologies Used
+{This page was created using
+  * HTML
+  * JAVASCRIPT
+  * BOOTSTRAP
+  * CSS.
-{This page was created using HTML,JAVASCRIPT, BOOTSTRAP and CSS.
-HTML was used for the structure of the Page outlook while CSS and BOOTSTRAP was used to style the web application and JAVASCRIPT was used to make the page responsive.}
+  * HTML was used for the structure of the Page outlook while CSS and BOOTSTRAP was used to style the web application and JAVASCRIPT was used to make the page responsive.}

 # Link

-* Support and contact details
+# Support and contact details
 Email alegoantony047@gmail.com Phone +254715399590

-License
+# License
 Copyright (c) {2020} {Antony Ondir}